hard heads soft hearts

 https://www.nytimes.com/2002/08/23/opinion/the-outrage-constraint.html

-The grey eminences behind Trump, who are propping him up, are perhaps using Trump to dissipate people's outrage into nonsense and nihilism, rather than channeling people's outrage into meaningful, pro-democracy reforms.
+The grey eminences behind Trump, who are propping him up, are perhaps using Trump to dissipate people's outrage into nihilism, rather than channeling people's outrage into meaningful, pro-democracy reforms.
+They want a system where everything is concentrated in dear leader, and dear leader is sufficiently silly and out of it so that they don't have to face accountability at any level.

 The besetting sin of the pro-democracy coalition is gas-guzzling hypocrisy, flashing the peace sign while saying "my bad, my bad".
 The besetting sin of the sad coalition is greater-fool nihilism, peddling pogroms, pyramid schemes, patriarchy and a police state, while saying "stop resisting! stop resisting!"